maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 -Moves Updated to Gen VII
 -Player badge boost has been removed
--Stat Boosting Held Items Increase Damage by 20%
+-Stat Boosting Held Items Increase Damage by 20% -Whirlpools are Crossed rather than Disappeared -Pokemon Pictures appear when using HM Abilities

 AI Improvements